 Christmas time is really the most wonderful and magical time of the year especially for children.
 It is important to get prepared for it together.
 Here are some basic steps how to get prepared for the holiday season and decorate your home with your little ones.

 1. Let the Music Play

-Before starting, turn the classic Christmas songs on to create the festive mood.
+Before starting, turn the classic Christmas songs on to create a festive mood.
 Music is great for every occasion, but for the holidays it’s extra magical.
 Here are some music ideas.

 2. Choose Your Colour Scheme

-Choosing the perfect Christmas decorations is far simpler with a colour scheme in mind.
+Choosing the perfect Christmas decorations is far simpler with a color scheme in mind.
 You can choose traditional red and green combo or go further and pick new contemporary colour combinations.